 Process automation can provide the connectivity needed to bring together all the external and internal systems required to perform a particular business process.
 This connectivity gives employees one place to access the information and tools needed, while still performing proper security and auditing.

 Visibility, transparency, and traceability go hand in hand with successful process automation.
-The right automation platform provides the tools necessary to get full visibility into all the activities in a business process.
+The right business process automation software provides the tools necessary to get full visibility into all the activities in a business process.

 Analytics improve process visibility through consistent monitoring and reporting of all process activities not just when the process is complete, but throughout the period the process is performed.